Latest in Detection and Response - XDR

 The terms Intrusion Detection Systems (IDS), Intrusion Prevention Systems (IPS), Endpoint Protection (EPP), and Endpoint Detection and Response (EDR) have all enjoyed their day in the sun.
-Still, Extended Detection and Response - XDR is the cutting edge buzzword to become familiar with.
+Still, Extended Detection and Response - XDR is the buzzword to become familiar with.
 XDR correlates and analyzes information from all points in the network, providing a cohesive, Machine Learning (ML) enabled threat response.
 XDR technology aims to detect unknown threats to prevent them and maintains continuous monitoring and system sanity checks.
-While the number of attacks rises yearly, real-time cohesive threat detection and response orchestration, namely XDR, cuts attack dwell time down.
+While the number of attacks rises yearly, real-time cohesive threat detection and response orchestration, namely XDR, decreases attack dwell time.

-It has been more than a decade since Cloud technology flooded the IT industry, expanding corporate networks beyond the traditional LAN and WAN concepts to a Cloud-driven one.
-Resources found a new home outside of private network architecture in large shared data centers.
-Cloud has allowed companies to share economy of scale and benefit from network effects.
+It has been over a decade since Cloud technology flooded the IT industry, expanding corporate networks beyond the traditional LAN and WAN concepts to a Cloud-driven one.
+Resources found a new home outside private network architecture in large shared data centers.
+Cloud has allowed companies to share economies of scale and benefit from network effects.
 Still, it also increased the complexity of security orchestration due to the architectural diversity of cloud platforms.
-More recently, IoT devices have grown in popularity, and the pandemic response has moved many employees to a work-from-home model.
+IoT devices have recently grown in popularity, and the pandemic response has moved many employees to a work-from-home model.

 All these factors have ballooned the corporate attack surface.
-In 2021 the impact of this ballooned attack surface was apparent.
+In 2021, the impact of this ballooned attack surface was apparent.
 Cyber attacks are more numerous and more costly.
-In turn, companies have had to respond with increasingly complex IT security measures.
+Companies have had to respond with increasingly complex IT security measures.

 IDS and IPS attempt to detect (IDS) or prevent (IPS) cyber-attacks.
-They may be installed directly on a host or as a separate network appliance.
-When access control rules are violated, network anomalies are detected, or known malware signatures are found, IDS sends alerts to a Security Operations Center (SOCs).
-At the same time, IPS takes additional automated actions to prevent malicious activity 2.
+They may be installed directly on a host or as a network appliance.
+When access control rules are violated, network anomalies are detected, or known malware signatures are found, IDS alerts a Security Operations Center (SOC).
+At the same time, IPS takes additional automated actions to prevent malicious activity .

-One problem with signature-based detection is that a traditional Virus Scanner detects only 50-60% of malware, and 90% of samples found being used in the wild against companies were customized malware 3.
-Therefore post-exploitation efforts are critical to ensure network security since signatures alone are largely ineffective against the APT large companies face.
+One problem with signature-based detection is that a traditional Virus Scanner detects only 50-60% of malware, and 90% of samples used in the wild against companies were customized malware .
+Therefore, post-exploitation efforts are critical to ensure network security since signatures alone are largely ineffective against the APT large companies face.

 EDR is IPS on steroids.
-Continuously monitoring for Indicators of Compromise (IOC) EDR remains vigilant after malware bypasses detection and executes its payload.
-EDR systems aggregate and correlate forensic and telemetry data at critical waypoints as files enter the endpoint, and they are acted upon by applications or executed.
+Continuously monitoring for Indicators of Compromise (IOC), EDR remains vigilant after malware bypasses detection and executes its payload.
+EDR systems aggregate and correlate forensic and telemetry data at critical waypoints as files enter the endpoint and are acted upon by applications or executed.
 Suspected IOCs are investigated using advanced ML and assigned a severity score before escalating to the SOC team.
 This represents a proactive approach to continuous monitoring of endpoint sanity.

-The fact is, a reactive approach is insufficient, and a sustained proactive approach is needed to supplement access control rules and signature scanning.
-The combined application of ML and Threat Intelligence to monitor for post-exploitation IOCs sets EDR apart from other detection and prevention technologies.
+A reactive approach is insufficient, and a sustained proactive approach is needed to supplement access control rules and signature scanning.
+The combined application of ML and Threat Intelligence to monitor post-exploitation IOCs sets EDR apart from other detection and prevention technologies.